-There are 350 recorded bird species in the forest, with 23 Albertine rift valley endemics, a few of which include : short-tailed warbler, blue headed sunbird and 7 IUCN red data listed species.
-The great blue turaco is a common resident, and a firm favourite to spot while birding in the forest.
-A few other species include the Grauer’s rush warbler, chestnut-throated Apalis, kivu ground-thrush, montane oriole, and the African green broadbill.
+For bird watchers, Bwindi offers a treat with 350 known bird species.
+Among them are 23 Albertine rift valley natives such as the short-tailed warbler, the blue-headed sunbird, and 7 IUCN red data listed species.
+The frequently seen great blue turaco is a crowd favorite.
+Other avians include the Grauer’s rush warbler, chestnut-throated Apalis, kivu ground-thrush, montane oriole, and the African green broadbill.

-Take a fully guided trek into the dense rainforest and meet the gorillas.
-Guests will be briefed at the start of the trek, and receive a certificate at the end.
-Tracking gorillas can take anything from 3 hours to a full day.
-You will spend an hour with the gorillas.
+Experience a detailed trek into the rainforest and encounter gorillas.
+Trek briefings arena at the beginning, and certificates are given at the end.
+Locating gorillas may take from 3 hours to the entire day.
+You get to spend an hour observing gorillas.